MartinFeineis/MyFirstDevOps/Chapter5/Chapter5.md

 # Lesson 5
-Learning and applying ssh (secure shell) and scp
+Learning and applying ssh (secure shell) and scp.
+Oveview of DNS and the hostfile.